-Philodendron McDowell is a stunning plant with rich, dark leaves patterned with white highlighting veins.
+Philodendron McDowell of the Araceae family is a stunning plant with rich, dark leaves patterned with white highlighting veins.
 Its eye-catching looks paired with its manageable height makes it ideal for potted gardens.

 Grow it in well-draining soil, perlite, or vermiculite to keep the potting mixture light and airy.

-Our growing guide offers all the information that you need to grow and maintain this lovely specimen of Philodendron.
+Our growing guide offers all the information that you need to grow and maintain this lovely philodendron genus specimen.